 Day 3: Zion National Park

 From the camp it’s 20 miles/35 mins to the entrance of Zion National Park.
-Private vehicles aren’t allowed in the park from March to October, so you’ll need to leave your car at the visitor’s centre and catch the shuttle.
-If you’re reasonably fit and the weather’s good, you can tackle one of Zion’s big hikes – Angels’ Landing or The Narrows.
+Private vehicles aren’t allowed in the park from March to October, so you’ll need to leave your car at the visitor’s centre and catch the shuttle bus.
+If you’re reasonably fit and the weather is good, you can tackle one of Zion’s big hikes – Angels’ Landing or The Narrows.
 Angels’ Landing (5.4 miles/4 hours) takes you up vertigo-inducing chained paths for spectacular views from the top.
-Or the Bottom Up section of the Narrows (4–10 miles) takes you along a narrow river slot canyon – you need to wade along the river bed though so it’s best on a warm day.
+Or the Bottom Up section of the Narrows (4–10 miles) takes you along a narrow river slot canyon – you need to wade along the river bed though so it’s best done on a warm day.

 Total driving: 97 miles/2 hours 5 mins